boutproject/BOUT-dev/manual/sphinx/user_docs/differential_operators.rst

 ++++++++++++++++++++++++++++

-The example code ``examples/finite-volume/fluid/`` solves the Euler equations for a 1D adiabatic fluid, using :cpp:func:`FV::Div_par` for the advection terms.
+The example code ``examples/finite-volume/fluid/`` solves the Euler equations for a 1D adiabatic fluid, using `FV::Div_par` for the advection terms.

 .. math::